 - 1. This International Standard on Auditing (UK) (ISA (UK)) deals with the auditor's responsibility to communicate key audit matters in the auditor's report.
 It is intended to address both the auditor's judgment as to what to communicate in the auditor's report and the form and content of such communication. - 1-1.
 This ISA (UK) also deals with the auditor's responsibility to communicate other audit planning and scoping matters in the auditor's report. - 2.
 The purpose of communicating key audit matters is to enhance the communicative value of the auditor's report by providing greater transparency about the audit that was performed.
 Communicating key audit matters provides additional information to intended users of the financial statements ("intended users") to assist them in understanding those matters that, in the auditor's professional judgment, were of most significance in the audit of the financial statements of the current period.
 Communicating key audit matters may also assist intended users in understanding the entity and areas of significant management judgment in the audited financial statements.
 (Ref: Para.
 A1-A4) - 3.
 The communication of key audit matters in the auditor's report may also provide intended users a basis to further engage with management and those charged with governance about certain matters relating to the entity, the audited financial statements, or the audit that was performed. - 4.
 Communicating key audit matters in the auditor's report is in the context of the auditor having formed an opinion on the financial statements as a whole.
-Communicating key audit matters in the auditor's report is not: - (a) A substitute for disclosures in the financial statements that the applicable financial reporting framework requires management to make, or that are otherwise necessary to achieve fair presentation; - (b) A substitute for the auditor expressing a modified opinion when required by the circumstances of a specific audit engagement in accordance with ISA (UK) 705 (Revised June 2016);1 - (c) A substitute for reporting in accordance with ISA (UK) 570 (Revised June 2016)2 when a material uncertainty exists relating to events or conditions that may cast significant doubt on an entity's ability to continue as a going concern; or - (d) A separate opinion on individual matters.
+Communicating key audit matters in the auditor's report is not: - (a) A substitute for disclosures in the financial statements that the applicable financial reporting framework requires management to make, or that are otherwise necessary to achieve fair presentation; - (b) A substitute for the auditor expressing a modified opinion when required by the circumstances of a specific audit engagement in accordance with ISA (UK) 705 (Revised June 2016); - (c) A substitute for reporting in accordance with ISA (UK) 570 (Revised September 2019) when a material uncertainty exists relating to events or conditions that may cast significant doubt on an entity's ability to continue as a going concern; or - (d) A separate opinion on individual matters.
 (Ref: Para.
 A5-A8) - 5.
 This ISA (UK) applies to audits of complete sets of general purpose financial statements of listed entities and circumstances when the auditor otherwise decides to communicate key audit matters in the auditor's report.
-This ISA (UK) also applies when the auditor is required by law or regulation to communicate key audit matters in the auditor's report.3 However, ISA (UK) 705 (Revised June 2016) prohibits the auditor
+This ISA (UK) also applies when the auditor is required by law or regulation to communicate key audit matters in the auditor's report.
+However, ISA (UK) 705 (Revised June 2016) prohibits the auditor from communicating key audit matters when the auditor disclaims an opinion on the financial statements, unless such reporting is required by law or regulation.

-1 ISA (UK) 705 (Revised June 2016), Modifications to the Opinion in the Independent Auditor's Report.
+&lt;sup>1 ISA (UK) 705 (Revised June 2016), Modifications to the Opinion in the Independent Auditor's Report.

-2 ISA (UK) 570 (Revised June 2016), Going Concern, paragraphs 22-23.
+&lt;sup>2 ISA (UK) 570 (Revised September 2019), Going Concern, paragraphs 22-23.